-For the three months and year ended December 31, 2015, the Corporation has recorded total share-based payment expense for restricted share awards of \$nil and \$180 thousand, respectively, (December 31, 2014 - \$115 thousand and \$1 million, respectively).
+For the three months ended March 31, 2016, the Corporation has recorded total share-based payment expense for restricted share awards of \$nil (March 31, 2015 - \$80 thousand).
 Expenses associated with restricted share awards are recorded with an offset to share capital of the Corporation.

 On January 12, 2015 the Corporation awarded the right to 500,490 common shares to certain employees and consultants as a contingent bonus.
-The right to such common shares will vest on the first to occur of the following vesting dates: January 1, 2016; the date of a change of control of the Corporation; or such earlier deferred vesting date as determined by the board.
+The right to such common shares was set to vest on the first to occur of the following vesting dates: January 1, 2016; the date of a change of control of the Corporation; or such earlier vesting date as determined by the board.
 Also at the option of the board, the contingent bonus may be settled by the Corporation in cash at vesting date, with the value of common share determined by the closing price of the Corporation's common shares at such vesting date.
-These rights have been valued at the price of CAD\$0.28 (USD\$0.21) for a total share award expense of \$103 thousand and accrued as contingent liabilities.
+These rights have been valued at the price of CAD\$0.28 (USD\$0.21) for a total share award expense of \$103 thousand and accrued as contingent liabilities at December 31, 2015.
+The liability is also fair valued at each reporting date with adjustments recorded through profit and loss.